This DIY Christmas nativity stable is a fun popsicle stick craft that kids and adults can create and display in a nativity scene!

 to apply yellow acrylic paint

-to a 1.5-inch wooden star.
+to a 1.5-inch wooden star, as shown in the photograph below.

-- We recommend completing this step before constructing the popsicle stick nativity stable.
-This way, it will be dry and ready to attach to the wooden Christmas stable once you build it.
+- This way, once you build it, it will be dry and ready to attach to the wooden Christmas stable.

 Related: Walnut Shell Manger Christmas Ornament

-2. Build the sidewalls of the popsicle stick nativity stable.
+2. Build the side walls of the popsicle stick nativity stable:

-Craft supplies for each sidewall:
+Craft Supplies Needed to make each sidewall:

-or wood glue pen
+, glue tape, or wood glue pen

 - Pencil

-- Place a bead of glue along the edge of another popsicle craft stick and attach it to one side of your sidewall.
-Leave the other side of the sidewall as is.
-Do not glue another craft stick to it because it will be glued to the back wall of the nativity stable in a later step.
+- Do not glue another craft stick to it because it will be glued to the back wall of the nativity stable in a later step and, therefore, won’t need one.

 Related: Reverse Fingerprint Christmas Tree Cards Kids Can Make